Cacilie/cacilie.github.io/_posts/2021-4-18-what-i-have-learn-in-4-years-of-coding.md

 ---
 layout: post
-title: What I have learned in 4 years of coding
+title: [EN] What I have learned in 4 years of coding
 ---

 Four years is maybe not a lot, but it is a good time to say that I have learned many things.
 There has been four years since I took my first job as a developer.